+Steve suggested we duplicate language shown on page 11 for Conservation Subdivisions.....discuss.....

-- B. Setback.
-Setback requirements for a clustered residential development shall be the same as those required in the zoning district in which the residential development is located. - C. Frontage.
-In Rural Residential Districts 1 and 2, each lot shall have no less than 100 feet of lot frontage on a street.
-In all other districts each lot shall have no less than 75 feet of lot frontage on a street. - D. Buffering.
-A buffer area at least 75 feet in depth shall be established between the clustered residential development and abutting tracts or parcels of land and between the clustered residential development and existing streets and roads adjoining or abutting the clustered residential development.
-Such buffer shall be designed to mitigate potential adverse impacts (including glare, noise, and unsightly views of service areas).
-Buffering shall consist of trees, landscaping, fencing, grading, or a combination of some or all of these techniques.
-Where possible, existing trees and vegetation shall be preserved in buffer areas, except that vegetation classified as an invasive species may be removed. - E. Open space.
-At least 25% of the total area of the tract or parcel of land being developed must be maintained as open space and not included in the individual building lots.
-Such open space shall consist of land which has one or more of the following characteristics: - (1) Active farmland or land adjoining active farmland. - (2) An active trail system or which provides a link to an existing trail system. - (3) Land which provides a buffer around a sensitive wildlife habitat or other natural area. - (4) Land which provides physical or visual access to a water body, including the ocean, lake, pond, river, stream, or brook. - (5) Land which is in resource protection. - (6) Land which is suitable for active recreation. - (7) Land which abuts or adjoins an existing public open space. - F. Land set aside as open space may be held as common open space by the individual lot owners of the proposed residential development, and in such cases the developer shall be required to establish a homeowners' association consisting of individual lot owners which shall include the following: - (1) Covenants shall be included in each deed from the developer to an individual lot owner which shall require mandatory membership in the association and shall set forth the owner's rights, interests, privileges, and obligations in the association and in the common open space, including the association's responsibility and obligation to maintain the common open space and any recreational facilities located therein.
+- E. Open spaceCommon open space.
+At least 25% of the total area of the tract or parcel of land being developed must be maintained as open spacecommon open space and not included in the individual building lots.
+Such open spacecommon open space shall consist of land which has one or more of the following characteristics: - (1) Active farmland or land adjoining active farmland: - (2) An active trail system or which provides a link to an existing trail system; - (3) Land which provides a buffer around a sensitive wildlife habitat or other natural area: - (4) Land which provides physical or visual access to a water body, including the ocean, lake, pond, river, stream, or brook; - (5) Land which is in resource protection; - (6) Land which is suitable for active or passive recreation: - (7) Land which abuts or adjoins an existing public open spacecommon open space; - F. Land set aside as open space ommon open space may be held as common open space ommon open space by the individual lot owners of the proposed residential development, and in such cases the developer shall be required to establish a homeowners' association, consisting of individual lot owners, which shall include subject to the following: - (1) Covenants shall be included in each deed from the developer to an individual a lot owner which shall require mandatory membership in the association and shall set forth the owner's rights, interests, privileges, and obligations in the association and in the common open space common open space, including the association's responsibility and obligation to maintain the common open space common open space and any recreational facilities located therein. - (2) The association shall develop a system to levy and collect annual charges fees from against any and all lot owners to defray expenses connected with the maintenance of common open space common open space and recreational facilities located therein, and this system shall be set forth in the deed covenants or other legal instrument binding upon the lot owner and running with the land. - (3) The developer shall be responsible for its maintenance until at least 75% of the lots have been sold to individual lot owners, after which time the association shall be responsible for such maintenance, and this requirement shall be set forth in the deed covenants or other legal instrument binding upon the lot owner and running with the land.